What are the fire safety regulations for landlords?

 And it's important for you to be aware that claiming “I didn't know” to an enforcement officer or a court isn't going to help your defence.
 In fact, it can have quite the opposite effect.

-The best way to abide by these regulations is to carry out periodical risk assessments.
+The best way to abide by these fire regulations for rented property is to carry out periodic risk assessments.
 If you do, you can prove you considered everything that could cause a fire and all the different ways that tenants could be warned of fire or smoke in the property.

 The Smoke and Carbon Monoxide Alarm (England) Regulations 2015

-These can vary from one country to another, so it’s important to check with your local housing officer what they expect you do to.
+These can vary from one country to another, so it's important to check the rules and it's worth contacting your local authority/ housing officer to understand what they expect you to do.

 For carbon monoxide alarms, currently in England, the law states you only need to install them if “the house which is used wholly or partly as living accommodation contains a solid fuel burning combustion appliance”.